 Integrated Lodging Program Pilot

-On June 15, 2015, the Department of Defense launched a pilot of a new Integrated Lodging Program which includes preferred commercial lodging providers and integrates the ability to book government (DoD) lodging properties through the Defense Travel System (DTS).
+In 2015, the Department of Defense launched a pilot of a new Integrated Lodging Program that includes preferred commercial lodging providers and integrates the ability to book government (DoD) lodging properties through the Defense Travel System (DTS).

 Section 914 of the FY15 National Defense Authorization Act (P.L.
 113-291) authorized the Secretary of Defense to institute a government lodging program.
 That authority allows the Secretary of Defense to require both DoD civilian employees and members to stay in government (DoD Lodging) or preferred commercial lodging while on official travel.
 As a first step, the pilot will test the viability of an enterprise-wide commercial lodging program and direct travelers to use government (DoD Lodging) or preferred commercial lodging at select pilot locations.